-Description The property comprises a two storey semi-detached house.
+Description The subjects comprise a two storey semi detached house.

-Accommodation This may be summarised as follows: Ground Floor: entrance hallway, lounge, kitchen/dining room, WC.
-First Floor: landing, bedroom 1, bedroom 2, bedroom 3, shower room.
+Accommodation This may be summarised as follows: Ground Floor: Entrance vestibule, lounge, kitchen.
+First Floor: Landing, shower room, bedroom 1, bedroom 2.

-Gross internal floor area (m 2) 85 sqm or thereby.
+Gross internal floor area (m ) 66 sq m or thereby.

-Neighbourhood and location The subjects are located in an established residential area within the town of Paisley.
-The surrounding properties comprise a variety of styles and types.
+Neighbourhood and location The subjects are located in an established residential area within Bishopton.
+The surrounding properties comprise a variety of house styles and types.
 Transport, schooling and essential shopping facilities are available within the general area.

-Age (year built) c.1970
+Age (year built) Circa 1950